Sign Up & Save 10% |

 Cool Computer Science Careers: How to Introduce Your Students to Jobs in Animation

-In a recent blog, we talked about the importance of integrating computer science into the classroom to meet the needs of 21st century learning and careers.
+We’ve talked about the importance of integrating computer science into the classroom to meet the needs of 21st-century learning and careers.
 This week, we will take a look at one of the many careers you can get your students excited about as they develop their computer science skills: 3D animation.

 Modeler